MinecraftForge/Documentation/README.md

 # Documentation
-This is the Read the docs MinecraftForge documentation, located at https://mcforge.readthedocs.org.
+This is the official MinecraftForge documentation, located at https://mcforge.readthedocs.org.

-It is intended to provide detailed documentation of Forge development.
-Javadocs will not be hosted here, however.
-They will be located at ...
+It is intended to provide detailed documentation of Forge development concepts.
+This does not include javadocs.

 The intent with this is to create a curated *definitive* source of documentation for developing mods with Forge.
-It is not a Java language tutorial though, and basic concepts of Java should not be part of this documentation.
+It is not a Java language tutorial, and basic concepts of Java should not be part of this documentation.
+Excessive example code will be avoided in lieu of more thorough explanations.

 Feel free to submit pull requests related to documentation of Forge development here.
+See [CONTRIBUTING.md](/CONTRIBUTING.md)

 Don't expect this to be constantly being updated, though we will try and remedy egregious errors more quickly.